Protasio Tagle: Díaz and Méndez administrations

-After Díaz won and became the president of Mexico, Tagle was appointed governor of the Federal District in 1876 and, from 17 February to 23 May 1877, Secretary of the Interior; he was unpopular in the position and was severely criticised for his support of the Federal District's governor over banned forms of gaming.
+Díaz took office again on 17 February, and Tagle remained in his post until 23 May, when he was succeeded by Trinidad García de la Cadena.
+Tagle was unpopular in the position and was severely criticised for his support of the Federal District's governor over banned forms of gaming.

 On 14 May 1877 the Chamber of Deputies elected him to the Supreme Court.
 On 2 June, he requested a leave of absence from his Supreme Court position, but was denied; upset with the refusal, he presented his resignation, which was accepted on 2 May 1878.

-From June 1877 to November 1879 he also served as Secretary of Justice and Public Instruction.
+On 24 June 1877, Tagle became Secretary of Justice and Public Instruction, succeeding Ignacio Ramírez.